alrevuelta/myblog/_posts/2024-12-01-quantum-randomness.md

 ## Using a Real Quantum Computer

 Thanks to [IBM Quantum](https://quantum.ibm.com/) we can run our previous code in a real quantum computer.
 IBM offers some kind of Quantum as a Service.
-Their quantum computer sits behind an API and the allow some free usage, 10 minutes a month.
+Their quantum computer sits behind an API and they allow some free usage, 10 minutes a month.
 That’s enough for our program.
 Go to their website, register and get your API key.
 Replace `token` value.

 We have to tweak a bit the code since none of their computers have 256 qubits.
 Instead we use 64 qubits and measure 4 times.
 That’s equivalent and gives us a random number with 256 bits.